Pine-Sec/pine-sec.github.io/_posts/2025-06-23-On-Storytelling-vs-Fact-sharing.md

 ### **Stories land hard**

-In fact, according to Stanford’s Dr. Jennifer Aaker, stories are up to 22 times more memorable than just facts ([source](https://www.gsb.stanford.edu/insights/harnessing-power-stories)).
+In fact, according to research, stories are up to 22 times more memorable than just facts.
 And if you’ve ever sat through a dry presentation, you know exactly what I mean.

 Want to know how many people remember stats?
 About 5%.
-Know how many remember a story? **63%** ([The Data Storytelling Process](https://www.klipfolio.com/blog/data-storytelling-process)).
+Know how many remember a story? **63%**.

 So if I want someone’s attention, if I want someone to act (CISO, stakeholders, that engineer you’re begging to patch the thing that **desperately needs patching**)—you don’t lead with a stat.
 You lead with a story.